-The apprentice will be required to achieve all pass assessment criteria for this assessment method to achieve a Pass grade.

-To achieve a distinction learners must complete all pass criteria and achieve at least 21 of the 27 distinction criteria within the professional discussion.
+- To achieve all pass assessment criteria for this assessment method to achieve a Pass grade. - To achieve a distinction learners must complete all pass criteria and achieve at least 21 of the 27 distinction criteria within the professional discussion.

 Grading